 Learning coaches create individualized executive functioning goals based on age and need.
 Together with the child they set goals, implement those goals, and measure the success.

 Learning coaches create individualized executive functioning goals based on age and need.
-A sample of questions used to generate these goals include:
+A sample of school work-related questions used to generate these goals include:

 - Where do you study?